19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 “goods and services tax” means the goods and services tax levied under the Goods and Services Tax Act (Cap.
 117A);

-“Grant of Aid” means the document issued by the Director under section 8(2) stating that legal aid is granted to a person;
+“Grant of Aid” means a document issued under section 8 stating that legal aid is granted to a person (whether on a provisional basis or otherwise);

+[Act 50 of 2018 wef 16/10/2019]

 “guardian”, in relation to a minor, includes any person whom the Director considers might properly be appointed to be the litigation representative of the minor;